Christopher Condent

-Christopher Condent (fl.
-1710s), born in Plymouth in Devon, was an English pirate who led the return to the Eastern Seas.
+Christopher Condent (died 1734), born in Plymouth in Devon, was an English pirate who was best known for his piracies in the Indian Ocean.

-Career

-Christopher Condent's real name is uncertain.
-He has been known under the surnames Condent, Congdon, Coudon, Connor or Condell; various given names also arise, including William, Christopher, Edmond, Edward, or John.
-He is often known as Christopher Condent, but perhaps most commonly known simply as "Billy One-Hand".
+His real name is uncertain; French sources from the time of his retirement refer to him as "Edward Congdon."
+He has been known under the surnames Condent, Congdon, Coudon, Comdon, Connor, Condell, or Gonwel; various given names also arise, including William, Christopher, Edmond, Edward, or John.
+His frequently-encountered nickname was "Billy One-Hand".
+He is most commonly known as Christopher Condent but "Christopher" as his given name was not seen in period sources and dates only to the 1950s.